 You shouldn't re-freeze meat if it was previously cooked, frozen and thawed.
 If, however, the meat was frozen raw, thawed, cooked and then re-frozen, that is fine if used within 2 months.
 You should also ensure you re-heat food until it is piping hot.

-All New Zealand beef and lamb sold by New Zealand retailers comes from animals raised on pasture.
-The New Zealand Beef and Lamb Quality Mark is your guarantee.
+The vast majority of New Zealand beef and lamb sold by New Zealand retailers comes from animals raised on pasture.

 In the sense of new technologies, alternative protein products that can either be plant-based or derived from animal cells and grown in the lab environment, have been around for some time, but there is a growth in this non-traditional market as demand grows and the global population increases.